AlainMoretti/cli-wrapper/README.md

 >_Because we use it on a daily basis_
 >_Because we were tired of reinventing the wheel..._

-We decided to build this small project using Python and the [pexpect](https://pexpect.readthedocs.org/en/stable/) module.
+We decided to build this small project using Python [pexpect](https://pexpect.readthedocs.org/en/stable/), [argparse](https://docs.python.org/3/library/argparse.html) and [pycrypto](https://www.dlitz.net/software/pycrypto/) modules.

 ##What does cli-wrapper do ?
 ###It automates login and let you interact with a remote device